Martin Schoell

 Pathways of methane formation in freshwater and marine environments via acetate fermentation and carbon dioxide reduction as described by Martin Schoell in "Biogenic methane formation in marine and freshwater environments: CO_{2} reduction vs. acetate fermentation".

 Martin Schoell is a German geochemist.
 His research focuses on using stable isotopes to characterize the geochemistry of petroleum.
 Schoell is known for his work regarding CO_{2}, sedimentary rocks, methane, natural gas, carbon isotopes, and acetate fermentation and how these factors enable identification of the origins of greenhouse gasses.
 Schoell was the founder, CEO and president of Gas Consult International, Inc., a private natural gas consulting firm, from 2001 to 2015.
 Schoell was awarded the Alfred Treibs Award by the Geochemical Society in 2008.

 Education

-Martin Schoell attended University of Munich for his undergraduate career in 1961 and in 1964 attended the University Clausthal, Germany for graduate school where he obtained a PhD in geochemistry.
-While at the University Clausthal, in 1966 Schoell delivered his Diplomarbeit (Master's Thesis) on the geochemistry of strontium in a deposit of barite.
+Martin Schoell attended LMU Munich for his undergraduate career in 1961 and in 1964 attended Clausthal University, Germany for graduate school where he obtained a PhD in geochemistry.
+While at Clausthal University, in 1966 Schoell delivered his Diplomarbeit (Master's Thesis) on the geochemistry of strontium in a deposit of barite.
 Later, in 1981, Schoell continued his education in Germany by obtaining his Habilitation (the highest possible academic degree offered in German academia).
 Schoell was mentored by Wolfgang Stahl, who inspired Schoell's interest in hydrogen isotope geochemistry with respect to natural gas research.